zbrookle/avionix/docs/source/getting_started/simple_example.rst

     builder.generate_chart()

-to generate the chart and template yaml files
+to generate the chart and template yaml files.

-Additionally
+Additionally,

 .. code-block:: python